Eat

 The Waterside Inn, Bray - Three Michelin Stars

-Boasting an enviable three Michelin stars, it’s fair to say that the talented team at The Waterside Inn in Bray know a thing or two about flavour.
-Offering the kind of food that will transform your culinary expectations forever, this exceptional restaurant on the banks of the Thames is recognised as a bastion of gastronomical excellence.
-Secure yourself a table to avoid disappointment and look forward to this restaurant’s exquisite French cuisine, luxurious setting and first-class service.
+Holding Michelin Stars since 1985, The Waterside Inn in Bray is one of only three restaurants in the world to attain such an achievement.
+Offering the kind of food that transforms culinary expectations forever, this exceptional, 3 Michelin Star restaurant on the banks of the Thames is recognised as a bastion of gastronomical excellence.
+Secure yourself a table to avoid disappointment and look forward to this restaurant’s exquisite French cuisine, luxurious setting, and first-class service.
+It also features the renowned Alain Roux Culinary School, curating unrivalled immersive experiences for keen gastronomes.

 Attractions